 To schedule an audition, contact the Office of Admissions at (800) 644-1773 or visit http://www.dickinson.edu/admissions/visit/Schedule/, choose a "day visit" option that works for you, customize your day and then specify your area of concentration (i.e. instrument, voice part) under the comments/requests area.
 The Office of Admissions will then work in conjunction with the Music Department to schedule this visit.
 You will receive an automatic confirmation for your visit and will receive your official itinerary upon check-in that day, which will include all of your special requests.
 Please note: Music Department faculty are not able to accommodate unscheduled auditions.

 For specific audition repertory for your instrument, please visit our Instrumental Audition Information page.

 For specific audition repertory for vocalists, please visit our Vocal Audition Information page.

 Submit two compositions in contrasting styles representative of a variety of instruments and ensembles for which you have composed.
 Please send scores in pdf format and sound files in mp3 or mp4 format.

 Auditioning by Recording

-We strongly encouraged live auditions, especially for potential majors.
+We strongly encourage live auditions, especially for potential majors.
 If this is impossible, however, you may submit audition materials through SlideRoom (accessed through the Common Application for Dickinson College).